England First Party: Elections

 In their first electoral test, a local government by-election in February 2004 for the Heysham South ward in Lancaster, the EFP polled 14%.
 In the May 2004 local elections, the EFP contested three seats in Blackburn, Preston and Macclesfield, polling an average of 18% of the vote.

 Two candidates contested the May 2006 local elections in Blackburn, polling an average of 37% of the vote and both were elected as councillors.
 In a by-election in the East Rural ward of Blackburn in September 2006, they polled 13%.
 They also contested a by-election in the Danehouse and Stoneyholme ward in Burnley in February 2007, polling 7%.
-Despite the party campaigning for a ban on mixed-race marriages it was revealed that one of the two elected councillors was reported to have a great-grandmother from West Indies and Grandfather from Wales.
+Despite the party campaigning for a ban on mixed-race marriages it was revealed that one of the two elected councillors was reported to have a great-grandmother from the West Indies and a grandfather from Wales.
 Steven Smith and Simon Bennett stood in the Cliviger with Worsthorne and Queensgate wards respectively, at the 2007 Burnley council elections.
 Smith came a very distant second with Bennett third in a closer vote.